corey-mitchell/bamazon/README.md

 Manager's options:

-**Option 1:** View available products.
+**Option 1:** *View available products*.
 If the user chooses this option then a table will display all of the information about all available products.
 ![Available Products](https://user-images.githubusercontent.com/37916145/44632754-e4b98080-a945-11e8-80d9-08bee232e276.PNG)

-**Option 2:** View products with low inventory.
+**Option 2:** *View products with low inventory*.
 If the user chooses this option, a table will display all the items that have a stock quantity lower than 5.
 ![Low stock products](https://user-images.githubusercontent.com/37916145/44632781-5d204180-a946-11e8-8e13-6d06192702c7.PNG)

-**Option 3:** Add inventory to product.
+**Option 3:** *Add inventory to product*.
 This options allows the user to add inventory to an exsisting product.
 It will first display the products available and ask the user to input a product ID (the user will be limited to only integars that are equal to a valid product ID).
 ![Add inventory start](https://user-images.githubusercontent.com/37916145/44632815-f18aa400-a946-11e8-8258-51f09742d992.PNG)

 After choosing a valid ID number, the user will be asked how much stock they would like to add.